aishahoguns/aishahoguns/README.md

 # Hello, I'm Aisha Ogunsola 👋

-I'm an aspiring Data Scientist/Analyst with a passion for uncovering insights from data and creating impactful machine learning models.
-I specialize in Python, SQL, machine learning, and data visualization.
-Currently, I'm exploring advanced techniques in predictive modeling and deep learning.
+I'm an aspiring Data Analyst with a passion for uncovering insights from data and creating impactful machine learning models.
+I specialize in Python, SQL, Power BI and Excel.
+Currently, I'm exploring machine learning and predictive modelling.

-- 🌱 I’m currently learning: TensorFlow and advanced NLP techniques.
-- 👯 I’m looking to collaborate on: Open-source data science projects.
-- 💬 Ask me about: Data Science, Python, Machine Learning, Power BI.
+Skills
+> Python
+> Power BI
+> SQL
+> Machine Learning
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aishahoguns/)

-Check out my projects and feel free to connect!

--->
+Here are some of my projects you might find interesting Customer Segmentation Analysis

+--> Analyzing Customer Purchasing Behavior in the Chips Category --> Providing insights to a Revenue Team in the Hospitality Domain --> Customer Insights Dashboard for Telecom Marketing